 A non typical background

-While mostly being known for writing Python software my actual background is actually as a (Bio)-Physicist.
-I've been (mostly) self-tough in everything related to programming and Python related, which I mostly learned during my PhD under the guidance of open-source mentors from the other end of the world when I first stated to contribute to IPython in late 2011.
+While mostly being known for writing Python software my background is actually as a (Bio)-Physicist.
+I've been (mostly) self-taught in everything related to programming and Python related, which I learned during my PhD under the guidance of open-source mentors from the other end of the world when I first started to contribute to IPython in late 2011.

 Directly after my PhD I joined UC Berkeley as a Post Doc working full time on Jupyter and IPython as part of the Berkeley Institute for Data Science.
 My experience as an academic, programmer and open-source contributor and member of the Scientific (Python) community gave me critically needed knowledge about which tools were needed to push Science Forward.

-After 2 years I had the opportunity to join University Of California Merced as a Research Facilitator ; as most of my time I was anyway spending a large amount of my time helping users of Python tools online and improving features it was a good idea to officialism this role and engage in this new adventure.
+After 2 years I had the opportunity to join University Of California Merced as a Research Facilitator ; as I was anyways spending a large amount of my time helping users of Python tools online and improving features it was a good idea to officialise this role and engage in this new adventure.
 Moreover it was helping with the famous 2 body problem.

-The University of California Merced is the latest of the University of California campus and is Situated in the Middle of the California Central Valley.
-It is currently shy of having 10 000 students and is a quickly growing campus which carry the mission of the University of California with a focus on promoting and focusing on Diversity.
+The University of California Merced is the latest of the University of California campus and is situated in the Middle of the California Central Valley.
+It is currently shy of having 10 000 students and is a quickly growing campus which carres the mission of the University of California with a focus on promoting and focusing on Diversity.

-As both a new and growing University, UC Merced come with a number of challenges and opportunities.
+As both a new and growing University, UC Merced comes with a number of challenges and opportunities.

-The size of the campus (which close to doubled during my time here) means that the person-to-person interaction are way easier and frequent than on larger campus.
-The Research IT team is also embedded in the research buildings (I was next doors to the Math, Physics and Chemistry department) Making it easy to get to know Faculty, Staff and Students a like.
+The size of the campus (which close to doubled during my time here) means that the person-to-person interaction are way easier and frequent than on larger campuses.
+The Research IT team is also embedded in the research buildings (I was next door to the Math, Physics and Chemistry department) making it easy to get to know Faculty, Staff and Students alike.

-Many of the procedures, and process are still in motion at UC Merced leading to usually way less overhead to getting things done, and also leaving the opportunity to do tings the right way and still shape a lot of things.
-The challenging counterpart being that with the growth, what is setup one day likely need revisions every 6 month.
+Many of the procedures and processes are still in motion at UC Merced leading to usually way less overhead to getting things done, and also leaving the opportunity to do things the right way and still shape a lot of things.
+The challenging counterpart being that with the growth, what is setup one day likely needs revisions every 6 month.

 With a brand new campus also come state of the art installations.
-I had the chance to teach Software Carpentry on brand new media room which provided at least one presenter screen for every 5 attendees allowing way more screen real estate, and normal size fonts.
+I had the chance to teach Software Carpentry in a brand new media room which provided at least one presenter screen for every 5 attendees allowing way more screen real estate, and normal size fonts.

-Speaking about real-estate, I also had the chance to help planning our 2000+ core cluster move to a brand new data center room, with about 20 rack reserved for current and future Research Usage.
-This room will also allows the available storage available for Research to increase dramatically.
-One storage node on its way to the new research facility (that we nicknamed the Borg Cube) currently hold more storage capacity than the whole cluster had when I joined UC Merced.
+Speaking about real-estate, I also had the chance to help planning our 2000+ core cluster move to a brand new data center room, with about 20 racks reserved for current and future Research Usage.
+This room will also allow the storage available for Research to increase dramatically.
+One storage node on its way to the new research facility (that we nicknamed the Borg Cube) currently holds more storage capacity than the whole cluster had when I joined UC Merced.
 We are on our way to have more than 1PB of effective storage on site.

-On top of that we had now have brand new os on those storage nodes (CentOS 8), with ZFS, snapshots, deduplication, RDMA etc, and we're thinking about growing to a distributed filesystem (BeeGFS ?).
-And researchers have been quite supportive of us pushing the cluster forward and understating when things might failed.
+On top of what we had, we now have brand new os on those storage nodes (CentOS 8), with ZFS, snapshots, deduplication, RDMA etc, and we're thinking about growing to a distributed filesystem (BeeGFS?).
+And researchers have been quite supportive of us pushing the cluster forward and understating when things might fail.
 We of course have our HPC system running JupyterHub (with Dask) which could use better Slurm integration and JupyterLab plugins :-).
-There are still many things to be done (Unified user id on compute resource, and central Auth, better monitoring, automation...etc), and in the current context, researchers and students are looking even more for powerful infrastructure to run code, or teach.
+There are still many things to be done (Unified user id on compute resource, and central Auth, better monitoring, automation...etc), and in the current context, researchers and students are looking for even more powerful infrastructure to run code, or teach.
 I'm thus looking forward to see the Research IT team keep growing.

 The layers below

-Even more now days with most researchers working from home on their computer, and using cloud or on premise compute, one must not underestimate all the work that goes on infrastructure.
+Even more nowadays with most researchers working from home on their computer, and using cloud or on premise compute, one must not underestimate all the work that goes on infrastructure.

 During the last 18 month at UC Merced I went in practice way further down the stack than I did before.
-I learned a lot on how to properly manage a system, the trade-of of which file system to use how to configure them and what impact this can have on overall performance, and how users can inadvertently create issues.
+I learned a lot on how to properly manage a system, the trade-off between which file system to use, how to configure them and what impact this can have on overall performance, and how users can inadvertently create issues.

 But at some point you hit the hardware limit, you don't want to go reboot hundreds of machines by hand, so need proper out-of band control, and HPC tend to consume a lot of power, so you need a proper redundant power distribution and power load balancing.
-You may not think about it with your classical home power outlet, but when you start to need to order devices that uses NEMA L5-30 and have to worry about balancing power across all the phases of your data center there is no answer you can copy past from stack overflow.
+You may not think about it with your classical home power outlet, but when you start to need to order devices that uses NEMA L5-30 and have to worry about balancing power across all the phases of your data center there is no answer you can copy paste from Stack Overflow.